-When the average person hears the words “construction industry” it is unlikely that the first thoughts to pop into their head are synonymous with the environment, conservation, or sustainability, but within the industry itself things are starting to change.
-If you go online, you can see that many companies advertise an effort to make their construction programs more sustainable and to reduce the environmental impact of each project.
-One way they are achieving these goals is through the use of a construction program management software (CPMS).
+When the average person hears the words “construction industry” it’s unlikely that the first thoughts to pop into their head are synonymous with the environment, conservation or sustainability, but within the industry itself, things are starting to change.
+If you go online, you can see an uptick in companies promoting an effort to make their construction programs more sustainable and to reduce the environmental impact of each project.
+One way they are achieving these goals is through the use of a construction program management software.

-Cost Of Re-Work In The U.S. Due To Poor Document Control: $4.2 Billion
+$4.2 Billion...
+The Cost Of Rework In The U.S. Due To Poor Document Control

 As technology improves, these sustainable processes will continue to expand within the construction industry.
 A prime example of this technological innovation within the industry is the use of Building Information Modeling or BIM within a construction program management software.